mozilla-iam/mozilla-iam/DECISION-MAKING.md

 # _Mozilla IAM_ Modules Owners

-This document list which team or people are responsible for making decision by service or component (module) of _Mozilla IAM_.
+This document list which team or people are **responsible for making decisions** by service or component (module) of _Mozilla IAM_.
 This is inspired by [Mozilla's Module System](https://wiki.mozilla.org/Modules).
+This list is useful to expedite decisions.
+It does not mean that a module owner is the sole authority for the module, but it is the "go-to" person.
+In the module owner absence, module peers may also make decisions on behalf of the module owner.

+All decisions are taken by consulting various parties of different teams in and outside of Mozilla.

+## UX (User Experience)

+User flow, design, etc.

+- Module Owner: @mbranson
+- Peers: Rina

 ## CIS (Change Integration Service)